Haylynn Cohen

 Haylynn Cohen (born October 9, 1980) is an American model and City Council member of Malibu, California.

 Early life

-Cohen was born in Brooklyn, New York.
+Cohen was born in Brooklyn, New York and is of Jewish heritage.
 A native of Brooklyn, her brother is Adam Cohen of Mommyheads.

-Cohen was discovered while skateboarding as a Lincoln High School student.
+She was discovered while skateboarding as a Lincoln High School student.

 Modeling career

 Cohen is most notable for her modeling career.
 She has appeared on the cover of Vogue Paris and in the 2000 Victoria's Secret Fashion Show.
 She did extensive runway and print work for many notable fashion companies between 1999 and 2001.
 She has worked with renowned photographers including Steven Meisel, Carter Smith, Mikael Jansson, and Peter Lindbergh.

 Advertising

 Cohen has worked in advertising campaigns for numerous fashion brands: